'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 (LAUGHTER)

-GROSS: Now, I have to ask you.
-You didn't come out to your parents or publicly till you were in your 20s, until I think after you were in "Spring Awakening."
+GROSS: Now, I have to ask you - you didn't come out to your parents or publicly until you were in your 20s, until, I think, after you were in "Spring Awakening."
 Do I have that right?

 GROFF: Yeah, correct, correct.